CodyErekson/Nucleus/README.md

 If you want to insert the data that I initially use (some users and role associations) run the following:

+`php vendor/bin/phinx seed:run -s GlobalSettings`

+`php vendor/bin/phinx seed:run -s Users`

-`php vendor/bin/phinx seed:run -s UserSeeder`
+`php vendor/bin/phinx seed:run -s Roles`

-`php vendor/bin/phinx seed:run -s UserRoleSeeder`
+`php vendor/bin/phinx seed:run -s RoleUser`

+Use the CLU utility to deploy the default template:

+`bin/nucleate build`

 Finally, update `composer.json` to reflect your application's details.

 ### CLI Utility

-v1.0.1 introduces a new semi-experimental feature -- a CLI command runner.
+v1.0.1-beta introduces a new semi-experimental feature -- a CLI command runner.
 The first functionality provider is that of a wrapper around those CLI scripts provided by other packages.

 To run Phinx commands: